Manufactured from anodised aluminium or #316 stainless steel our plates resist salt water,

 for the boat user or purchaser.

-A new national standard for the ABP (edition 5) is scheduled to come into effect
+A new national standard for the ABP (edition 5) came into effect

 standard.
 For full details visit the Australian Recreational Boating Safety Committee Website